PlayStation Portable: PSP-2000

-The PSP-2000, marketed in PAL countries as the "PSP Slim", is the first redesign of the PlayStation Portable.
+The PSP-2000, marketed in PAL countries as the "PSP Slim & Lite", is the first redesign of the PlayStation Portable.
 The PSP-2000 system is slimmer and lighter than the original PSP, reduced from 23 to 18.6 mm and from 9.87 to 6.66 oz.
 At E3 2007, Sony released information about a slimmer and lighter version for the device, which was first released in Hong Kong on August 30, 2007, in Europe on September 5, in North America on September 6, in South Korea on September 7, and in Australia on September 12.
 The UK release for the PSP-2000 was September 14.

 The serial port was modified to accommodate a new video-out feature, making it incompatible with older PSP remote controls.
 On the PSP-2000, games only output to external monitors and televisions in progressive scan mode.
 Non-game video outputs work in either progressive or interlaced mode.
-USB charging was introduced and the D-Pad was raised in response to complaints of poor performance and the responsiveness of the buttons was improved.
+USB charging was introduced and the D-Pad was raised in response to complaints of poor performance, and the responsiveness of the buttons was improved.

 Other changes include improved WLAN modules and micro-controller, and a thinner, brighter LCD screen.
 To improve the poor loading times of UMD games on the original PSP, the internal memory (RAM and Flash ROM) was doubled from 32 MB to 64 MB, part of which now acting as a cache, also improving the web browser's performance.

 PSP-3000

 In comparison with the PSP-2000, the 3000, marketed in PAL areas as "PSP Slim & Lite" or "PSP Brite", has an improved LCD screen with an increased color range, five times the contrast ratio, a halved pixel response time, new sub-pixel structure, and anti-reflective technology to reduce outdoor glare.
 The disc tray, logos, and buttons were all redesigned, and a microphone was added.
 Games could now be output in either component or composite video using the video-out cable.
-Some outlets called this model "a minor upgrade".
+One outlet called this model "a minor upgrade".

 The PSP-3000 was released in North America on October 14, 2008, in Japan on October 16, in Europe on October 17, and in Australia on October 23.
 In its first four days on sale in Japan, the PSP-3000 sold over 141,270 units, according to Famitsu; it sold 267,000 units during October.

 On its release, a problem with interlacing when objects were in motion on the PSP-3000 screen was noticed.
 Sony announced this problem would not be fixed.